axibase/atsd/installation/cloudera.md

 #### Option 2.
 Grant **RWXC** (read,write,execute,create) permissions to the `axibase` principal

-Login into the HMaster server and locate the `hbase.keytab` file.
+Log in to the HMaster server and locate the `hbase.keytab` file.

 ```sh
 find / -name "hbase.keytab" | xargs ls -la